MoMalkawi/cpu-scheduler/README.md

 ## Project Description

 Build a simulator that simulates processor execution for processes.
-Implement the simulator using object-oriented programming principles and consider that it may be extended in the future.

 ## Notable Project Constraints